romot-co/webcodecs-encoder/README.md

 - Encodes `AudioBuffer` to AAC or Opus audio.
 - Muxes encoded video and audio into a standard MP4 file.
 - Real-time streaming: Delivers muxed data in chunks via a callback, suitable for live streaming with Media Source Extensions (MSE).
+- Optional AudioWorklet path for piping audio directly to the worker to reduce main-thread latency.
 - Uses Web Workers to offload encoding tasks from the main thread.
 - Provides progress callbacks and cancellation support.
 - Built with TypeScript, providing type definitions.